 MSAE E4090: Nanotechnology

-Advisers: Professors Sunil Agrawal, Matei Ciocarlie, Hod Lipson, Richard Longman, and Fred Stolfi
+Advisers: Professors Sunil Agrawal, Matei Ciocarlie, Hod Lipson, and Richard Longman

 Candidates for the M.S. with specialization in Robotics and Control should simultaneously satisfy these two sets of requirements:

 Take at least five courses from the list below during their M.S. (courses taken during undergraduate studies do not count):